 If you are looking for a book about fire trucks that your little fire engine lover hasn’t read yet, then this is the one!
 I’m Brave is McMullan’s newest book.
 My boys love, love, love this book.
 I even learned about some of the tools that you will find on a fire truck that I didn’t know existed.

-Flashing Fire Engines by Tim Mitton is an action and rhyme story that takes animal firefighters on a trip in the fire truck.
+Flashing Fire Engines by Tony Mitton is an action and rhyme story that takes animal firefighters on a trip in the fire truck.

 Fire Truck! by Ivan Ulz is a catchy little song that you won’t be able to get out of your head.
 “Fire truck, fire truck, I want to ride in a fire truck!”